skvamme/pico_atlast/README.md

 <b>Latest commit:</b> Use FORTH blocks to store source code and data in FLASH.
 New words are LIST, LOAD, BLOCK, EMPTYBUFFER, SAVEBUFFER.
 See atlast.html.
 ATLAST Forth now running in RAM.

-Here is one way to install this on a raspberry pi 4.
+Here is one way to install this on a raspberry pi (I have a pi 4).
 If you are on another computer, here is a HOWTO https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf

 Download the shellscript pico_setup.sh and make it executable.
 Run it from your home directory.
 <pre>wget https://raw.githubusercontent.com/raspberrypi/pico-setup/master/pico_setup.sh